 Graph Neural Networks (GNN)~\cite{Bronstein2017GeometricDL} is a type of neural network that operates on graph-like data structures.
-Many real-world problems could be modelled in terms of graphs such as recommender systems, social media user preference, etc. Images could be crudely modelled as graphs where each pixel is represented as a node and connected with its eight neighbours.
+Many real-world problems could be modelled in terms of graphs, such as recommender systems, social media user preferences, etc. Images could be crudely modelled as graphs where each pixel is represented as a node and connected with its eight neighbours.
 Key points extracted from an image could serve as nodes, and their connections are edges.

 Transforming an image into a full graph could be difficult due to the number of nodes and edges.
 A large number of nodes and edges could cause computational issues and would not be a better representation.
 It would be easier to convert features from an encoder into a graph to reduce the computation and increase the receptive field simultaneously.
-SCGNet \cite{Liu2020SelfConstructingGC} helps to bridge this gap wherein it can self construct a graph from a 2D feature map and map it into vertices and edges in latent space.
+SCGNet \cite{Liu2020SelfConstructingGC} helps to bridge this gap wherein it can self-construct a graph from a 2D feature map and map it into vertices and edges in latent space.

-Encoder module uses adaptive pooling to reduce the dimensionality of the feature maps and transform it into a one dimensional latent space of \(n = \overline(h) * \overline(w) * d\) nodes where \(\overline{h}\) and \(\overline{w}\) are spatial dimensions of the encoder output.
+The Encoder module uses adaptive pooling to reduce the dimensionality of the feature maps and transform it into a one-dimensional latent space of \(n = \overline(h) * \overline(w) * d\) nodes where \(\overline{h}\) and \(\overline{w}\) are spatial dimensions of the encoder output.
 This is further transformed into a distribution represented by mean \(\mathcal{M}\) and standard deviation \(\Sigma\).

 The mean and standard deviation are reparameterised using a standard Gaussian noise \(\gamma\mathcal{N}(0,1) \).
 This helps to centre the distribution during training as shown in equation \ref{eq:mean_std} \cite{Liu2020SelfConstructingGC}.